-Summary: The "Street Smart" Walk Score algorithm is based on walking distances from an address to a diverse set of nearby amenities.
+- Summary: The "Street Smart" Walk Score algorithm is based on walking distances from an address to a diverse set of nearby amenities.
 Certain categories are weighted more heavily than others to reflect destinations associated with more walking trips.
 In addition, road connectivity metrics such as intersection density and average block length are factored into the score.
-Walk Score uses a variety of data sources.
+Walk Score uses a variety of data sources

-Sponsored By: Walk Score
+- Sponsored By: Walk Score

-Type: Score
+- Type: Score

-What it Tells You: Walk Score is a number between 0 and 100 that measures the walkability of any address.
-A Walk Score near 100 means that many errands can be accomplished - downstairs!
-Walk Score around 80 means many errands can be accomplished with a short walk down the street, and so on.
+- What it Tells You: Walk Score is a number between 0 and 100 that measures the walkability of any address.
 More information on Walk Score point system available on their home page.

+- Version History: Not applicable
-How It Is Earned and Verified: Walk Score provides a data feed directly to ConnectMLS listings hosted by MRED

-Eligibility: Not applicable

-Sample Document: Sample ConnectMLS screenshot
+- How It Is Earned and Verified: Walk Score provides a data feed directly to ConnectMLS listings hosted by MRED - Eligibility: Not applicable - Sample Document: Sample ConnectMLS screenshot

-How to Verify Participation: See www.walkscore.com
+• How to Verify Participation: See www.walkscore.com

-For More Information: Contact MRED Help Desk
+• For More Information: Contact MRED